pypy/pypy.org/posts/2024/07/toy-knownbits.md

 correct (but imprecise) implementation of `abstract_invert` would simply return a completely unknown result, regardless of what is known about the input `KnownBits`.

+TODO: add a paragraph about the Galois connection here

 ## Implementing Binary Transfer Functions